- The Medicare GLP-1 Bridge demonstration program launches July 1, 2026, providing select weight-loss medications for a $50 monthly copay.

 Medicare Opens the Door to Weight-Loss Medication Coverage

-For the first time in the program's history, Medicare beneficiaries will have access to FDA-approved weight-loss medications at an affordable price.
-According to the Centers for Medicare & Medicaid Services (CMS), the Medicare GLP-1 Bridge program is set to launch on July 1, 2026, providing eligible Part D enrollees with access to select GLP-1 receptor agonist medications for a $50 monthly copay per 30-day supply.
+For the first time ever, Medicare beneficiaries will gain affordable access to FDA-approved weight-loss medications.
+The Centers for Medicare & Medicaid Services (CMS) announced the launch of the Medicare GLP-1 Bridge program starting July 1, 2026.
+This landmark demonstration program will allow eligible Part D enrollees to access selected metabolic treatments for a flat $50 monthly copay per 30-day supply.

-The program, which CMS describes as a temporary nationwide demonstration, is scheduled to run through December 31, 2027.
-It represents a significant policy shift, as Medicare has historically been prohibited by statute from covering medications prescribed solely for weight management, according to the Kaiser Family Foundation (KFF).
+The program is set to run through December 31, 2027.
+It represents a massive shift in healthcare policy, as Medicare has been legally prohibited from covering weight loss medications since 2003, according to the Kaiser Family Foundation (KFF).

 Explore Medical Weight Care Programs